Doan-Pham/Stren/README.md

 * View foods' nutritional value
 * Track nutrition and calories
 * View training and nutrition progress
+* Track biometrics
 ### Work in Progress
+* Full-text search for exercises and foods
 * Record body measurements and view progress

 ## How To Run